=Revamped: November 7, 2015= My new notes are in bold

 "Then tell me."
 He adjusted the sunglasses to a comfortable perch.
 "Why would you not regret the decision to leave Menzoberranzan?"

-He gave a little smile, which grew wider as the same Bengal cub pounched onto his lap.
+It did, thank goodness, because he gave a her a small smile, which grew wider as the same Bengal cub pounced onto his lap.
 His dark ebony hands ran through its soft, downy fur...how adorable it was, those big, baby eyes, and that cute little tail!
+The concerned tiger mother padded over to the drow and human pair, but she did not worry much because she recognized the scent of a Quang, whom she trusted, and so she simply plopped down a little closer to them, her feline eyes ever watchful.

 "Surely not everything is lacking in innocence here," he reasoned.